OnArrow/recite_word/Reader/Spring cleaning.md

 3. The snowball fight was a week ago now.
 A week is a long time if you're in love.
 It was sunny and the snow was gone now.
 I was sorry about that.

 4. 'Haven't you finished this room, Sam?'
-Mum stood ni front of me, signing.
+Mum stood in front of me, signing.
 She couldn't understand why I was still cleaning my room.
 I'm usually quite quick at cleaning.
 When I'm not looking out of windows and remembering snowballs.

 5. 'Sorry,' I answered, and she smiled.

 6. "That's OK.
-Actually, can you go to hte shop to get a bottle of window cleaner for me?
+Actually, can you go to the shop to get a bottle of window cleaner for me?
 I forgot to buy some.'

 7. I couldn't believe it!
 She was sending me to the shop!
 'Do you feel OK, Sam?'
 Mum asked me.
 'You look hot.'